ARTICLE

 Conclusion: A tightrope act

-The outlook for APAC insurers is one of clear opportunities for double-digit growth tempered by a challenging and unforgiving risk environment.
+The outlook for APAC insurers is one of clear opportunities, with prospects for continued premium growth, resilient margins and double-digit NBV expansion tempered by a challenging and unforgiving risk environment.

 While external risks, such as geopolitical tensions, inflation, a dynamic regulatory landscape and climate change, are largely beyond the control of insurance firms, they can better manage these risks and equip their operations for future growth by embracing tech and data-driven solutions that can ensure systems are compliant yet imminently scalable.

-Bloomberg’s investment management solutions offer an integrated framework tailored to support the core functions of insurance firms and help them capitalize on the opportunities and navigate the challenges presented in 2026.
+Bloomberg’s investment management solutions offer an integrated framework tailored to support the core functions of insurance firms and help them capitalize on the opportunities and navigate the challenges presented in 2026 and beyond.
 The idea is to break down silos and unify the front-, middle- and back-offices to ensure that sales, investment and risk teams are all operating on the same assumptions and knowledge.

 By combining AIM for portfolio execution, MARS for specialized risk and ALM, and RMS for informed decision support, insurance firms in APAC can avail of a single, efficient system that helps improve operational efficiency, strengthen risk controls, enhance investment decision-making, and match or exceed growth forecasts.